 Gel nails are quickly becoming one of the most popular artificial nail application in salons.
 In order to achieve gel nails, a nail tip is first applied if the length of the nails needs to be extended.
 Then two to three layers of gel nail polish are applied with each layer being cured using a UV lamp.
 The nail is then filed and polished with the desired color or decorated with nail art.

 Gel nails have a more natural look with a glossy finish.
 Unlike acrylics, if the nails are primed correctly, there is no damage to the nail bed.
 Gel nails cure faster than acrylic nails since they are cured under UV light.
 Gel nails are also more flexible than acrylic nails.
 There is no odor, and gel nails can easily be removed with no damage to the nail bed by soaking in acetone.

 Gel nails also have a downside.
-For starters, they are more expensive, costing between $25 and $60 per application.
+For starters, they are more expensive, costing between $25 and $60 per application (though with at-home gel nail polish available, this cost can be offset if you're taking a DIY approach).
 Because UV light is involved, there is a concern that this exposure to UV light could increase your risk of skin cancer.
 Breshears noted that gel is not as strong as acrylic, and gel nails are sometimes prone to peeling.
 "Neither of those materials can take the beating that acrylic enhancements can," Breshears says.

 Ultimately, it's up to you to decide which nail type is for you, based on your lifestyle, budget, and personal taste.
 Since acyrlic nails and gel nails both have their own set of benefits and weaknesses, giving each one a trial run might help you make your decision.